How to buy the best bread maker

 Bread maker baking settings

 Bread makers can make basic white, brown and wholemeal loaves, although not always equally well.
-In our tests, we get each bread maker to bake three white and three wholemeal loaves.
+In our tests, we get each bread maker to bake several white and wholemeal loaves each to see how well they manage different loaves and how consistent the results are.
 Some struggle with one type and shine when it comes to baking the other.
 If you want to predominantly make one type of bread, then check our reviews before buying.

 Most bread makers will include options for changing the size of the loaf, the type of flour you use and the thickness and darkness of the crust.
 Although sometimes these features only apply to baking white bread, so check if you want to make other types of bread.